Compliance Guides & Building Standards

 Depends on scope and state.
 Swapping a tap, replacing a vanity, changing a toilet suite — that’s generally cosmetic and usually doesn’t require a permit.
 The moment you’re into new wet area waterproofing, structural changes, electrical reconfiguration, or plumbing alterations, a permit is typically required.
 The exact threshold varies by state.
 Your local council or a private building certifier can confirm what applies to your specific job.
 Don’t assume it’s fine.
 Ask.

-Work stops at a failed inspection, and you pay to fix it before the re-inspection.
-Insurance can deny water damage claims if the waterproofing underneath wasn't compliant.
-Building inspectors flag non-compliant work in reports, which surfaces at sale and can reduce the price or kill the deal.
-Councils can issue rectification orders requiring the work to be removed and redone — often at the owner's expense.
+Failed building inspections that stop work and require rectification at your cost.
+Insurance complications — particularly water damage claims — if non-compliant waterproofing is involved.
+Issues at point of sale when a building inspector flags the work in their report.
+Potentially a council rectification order requiring the work to be removed and redone — often at the owner’s expense.
 None of those outcomes are minor, and all of them cost more than doing it correctly the first time.

-No, not as a standard requirement.
+No, not as a standard requirement for Class 1 dwellings — which is what most houses are classified as.
 Accessibility provisions under AS 1428.1 apply to other building classes — aged care facilities, boarding houses, Class 3 buildings — and to specific circumstances like disability modifications.
 For a standard house renovation, accessible design is a choice, not a code mandate.
-If you're building for disability support accommodation or under a specific government funding arrangement, the requirements differ — check with your certifier.
+If you’re building for disability support accommodation or working under a specific government funding arrangement, the requirements differ — check with your certifier.

 Both, but for different things.
 Your builder is responsible for delivering compliant work.
 As the owner, you’re responsible for ensuring permitted work is inspected, certified, and documented.
 In practice, the safest position is working with a licensed builder who manages the compliance process end-to-end — permits, inspections, subcontractor licensing, certificates.
 That way there’s no ambiguity about who’s accountable for what, and you have the paperwork to back it up if it ever matters.